Material Identification, Quality Inspection and Testing

 Making products with consistent high-quality requires good process control techniques combined with advanced equipment.
-At Star Rapid, we make sure every project includes these steps for quality assurance:
+At Star Rapid, we have advanced inspection measuring and testing equipment in-house to qualify all incoming raw materials, while our modern metrology lab ensures that your parts meet your exact specifications.
+Further, we make sure every project follows these steps for quality assurance:

 - Contract review upon receipt of PO